Mother using double electric breast pump in morning nursing chair with timer water bottle and silver cups

 Every time you empty your breast — by nursing or pumping — your body releases prolactin, the hormone directly responsible for milk production.
 One session produces one prolactin surge.
 That surge peaks about 30 minutes after emptying begins and influences production over the next 24 to 48 hours.

 Power pumping concentrates three emptying signals into a single 60-minute block.
 Instead of one prolactin surge, you get three — mimicking the rapid, repeated demand signal that a cluster-feeding baby sends during growth spurts.
+The mechanism is the same one that makes cluster feeding effective at naturally boosting supply in nursing babies — for a full explanation of why that process works, see our cluster feeding guide.
 Your body interprets this as "demand has increased significantly" and responds by raising baseline production over the following days.

 ℹ️ Why it works when regular pumping stalls: Regular pumping maintains your current supply level.
 Power pumping sends an increase signal.
 The difference is frequency within a short window — three surges in one hour produce a stronger prolactin response than three surges spread across a full day.
 This is the same reason cluster feeding increases supply in nursing babies.